saltstack/salt/doc/topics/tutorials/halite.rst

           - '@wheel'

-Currently Halite allows, but does not require any wheel modules.
+Currently Halite allows, but does not require, any wheel modules.

 Configuring Halite settings